rm511130/02-14-2019-SpringBoot-Actuators/README.md

 **6. Log into Apps Manager and look for your Spring-Music App**

-You may not initially see the Spring Boot App Symbol, but you can activate the detection by hitting the Spring-Music App URL:
+You may not initially see the Spring Boot App Symbol, so you may need to "activate it" by hitting the Spring-Music App URL:

 ![](https://github.com/rm511130/PCF-Training-02-14-2019/blob/master/images/SpringBootDetected.png)